 CONTRAINDICATIONS AND PRECAUTIONS

-- Not to be used by patients with hypoglycaemia.
+- Not to be used by patients with hypoglycemia.

 No clinically significant REACTIONS have been reported in clinical trials.

-Gymnema sylvestre is a SAFE herb when taken in recommended dosage.
+Gymnema Sylvestre is a SAFE herb when taken in the recommended dosage.
 It has no serious side effects.
-There is no danger in taking Gymnema extract or leaf for diabetes, metabolic disorder, obesity and hypercholesterolaemia and hypertriglyceridaemia, and other diseases.
+There is no danger in taking Gymnema extract or leaf for diabetes, metabolic disorder, obesity, and hypercholesterolemia, and hypertriglyceridemia, and other diseases.